daimes111/snatch_n_tea/README.md

 > Still need to work on styling.
 Items overlap when screen gets smaller
 ![](images/Styling%20Issues.png)

->Changed how my add comment worked and it messed up my styling.
+> Changed how my add comment worked and it messed up my styling.
 This is what it looked like before
 ![](images/StyledPost.png)

-## What do I want to add?
+## Project enhancements?
->A feature where users send there post to gossip girl and lose all auth on that post
+> A feature where users send there post to gossip girl and lose all auth on that post
+> Likes and wigs.
+If a user has a certain amount of likes or wigs their post would be most favorites
+> Users can snatch wigs from another users
+> Update profile page
+> Individual user page
+> Search functionality

 ---
 ## Technologies used